UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Both OpaqueNamespace and `CIDOC-CRM <http://www.cidoc-crm.org/>`_ properties were considered for mapping these values.
 Both `opaque:accessionNumber <http://opaquenamespace.org/ns/cco_accessionNumber>`_ and `crm:E8 (Acquisition) <http://www.cidoc-crm.org/cidoc-crm/E8_Acquisition>`_ were defined
 appropriately for UTK's use cases.
-Because CIDOC-CRM is particularly used in a museum context, we decided to use opaque:accessionNumber as it is arguably more flexible.
+Because CIDOC-CRM is particularly used in a museum context, we decided to use `opaque:accessionNumber` as it is arguably more flexible.
 This allows us to use the same property for accession numbers from a wide variety of institutions.
 Both properties supported content negotiation.

 Xpath
 ^^^^^

-mods:identifier[@type="acquisition"]
+:code:`identifier[@type="acquisition"]`

 Decision
 ^^^^^^^^

-The property opaque:accessionNumber was selected.
+The property `opaque:accessionNumber` was selected.

 `Example record - egypt:10 <https://digital.lib.utk.edu/collections/islandora/object/egypt%3A10/datastream/MODS/view>`_